-If you come to a system which has been left still running by the previous user, but the screen is blank, it is a good idea to start by pressing any key but [BREAK] - say the space-bar - to see if you can discover what state the system is in.
+If you come to a system which has been left still running by the previous user, but the screen is blank, it is a good idea to start by pressing any key - say the spacebar - to see if you can discover what state the system is in.

-[ESCAPE]
+[ESC]

 Takes you back to the start-up state, as if you had just switched this disc on and viewed the opening film sequence.
-On pressing [ESCAPE] you will be asked in the message area to confirm that you want to abandon your work.
-Pressing [Y] will abort everything and reset the system; keying anything else except [BREAK] will restore your status quo.
+On pressing [ESC] you will be asked in the message area to confirm that you want to abandon your work.
+Pressing [Y] will abort everything and reset the system; keying anything else will restore your status quo.